booschy/learnJavaTim1/Resource/fundamentals/test_18_11_10/task.md

 4. Create a class named MovieTest with a main method within.

-    - Create a list of 10 movies with the following information:
+    a) Create a list of 10 movies with the following information:

-          Venom, 20018, 10
+          Venom, 2018, 10
           Aquaman, 2018, 8
           Mile 22, 2018, 9
           Blade Runner 2049, 2017, 9